 The future of retail and the trends therein have never been more difficult to predict; whether it was the impact of a global pandemic or the souring of relations between the US & China, the start of the new decade saw sweeping bankruptcy & mass layoffs and furloughs become a depressing reality in the ‘New Normal’ across the retail landscape

-2020 was a trying year for retail in every sense; whether it was the impact of a global pandemic or the souring of relations between the US & China, the start of the new decade saw sweeping bankruptcy & mass layoffs and furloughs become a depressing reality of the ‘New Normal’ across the retail landscape.
+2020 was a trying year for retail in every sense; whether it was the impact of a global pandemic or the souring of relations between the US & China, the beginning of the 20’s saw sweeping bankruptcy & mass layoffs, whilst furloughs become a depressing reality of the ‘New Normal’ across the retail landscape.

 CoStar Advisory Services: ‘A Record Number of Stores Announced for Closure in 2020’

 2021 is stacking up to be just as difficult for many brands.
-As we saw at the beginning of February, the Arcadia group were bought out by ASOS seeing the e-commerce provider inherit Topshop, Topman, Miss Selfridge and HIIT brands but not their physical retail stores, a substantial casualty for retail on the Highstreet.
+As we saw at the beginning of February, the Arcadia group were bought out by ASOS seeing the e-commerce titan inherit Topshop, Topman, Miss Selfridge and HIIT brands but not the physical retail stores, representing a substantial casualty for retail on the high street.

-Arcadia is by no means the exception to the rule and there are trying months ahead of the retail sector according to The Centre for Retail Research, who anticipate that by the end of 2021, retail sales will still be lower than they were during 2019.
+Arcadia is by no means the exception to the rule and we can expect trying months ahead of the retail sector according to The Centre for Retail Research, who anticipate that by the end of 2021, retail sales will still be lower than they were during 2019.

 Whilst we do expect trade to bounce back during 2022, there are salient issues to address before we can realize the future of retail: